 - Identify the user;

 - Add them to your re-targeting campaigns;

 Nevertheless, landing pages containing CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart), can also increase the safety for advertisers.
 On the other hand, this can also lead to frustrated users if the CAPTCHA is not working properly.
 In fact, it has been shown before how the inclusion of CAPTCHA can be damaging to a business’ conversion rate.
 Therefore, adding one should be an unobtrusive experience.

 Finally, when it comes to landing pages, their goal is, of course, to obtain the details of the players that register for a game through them.
 However, beyond this point, said pages do not allow tracking these players’ progression through the game to separate the valuable prospects from the rest.
 Thus, if you, as a developer, have managed to launch your game on Steam, the largest digital game distribution platform, you may have trouble tracking which of your advertising campaigns are bringing in which users.

 This is where iQU’s Steam Track service comes in, providing the possibility to recognize the players who get attributed through a Steam landing page, with the help of a simple code developed by Innervate.

 Now that we have covered the topics of the most appropriate ad payout rates, user registration flows and the types of landing page content, it can already be seen in this infographic how combining these elements sets up a great foundation for a game performance marketing campaign.

-However, if you would like to access all parts at once, along with several key payout guides combining their elements, then download our new e-book for free today!
+Moreover, if you would like to access our entire overview at once, along with several key payout guides combining all previous elements, then download our new e-book for free today!

-In the meantime, if you are interested in learning more about how to optimize your game advertising campaign and maximize your ROI, contact iQU for a consultancy today!
+In the meantime, if you are interested in learning more about how to optimize your game advertising campaign and maximize your ROI, contact iQU for a free consultancy session today!